The Best Tomahawk on the Market – Bushcraft & Military Grade Reviews

 The hawks back in the 18th century used sharp stones attached to wooden handles and these took care of the basic cutting jobs.
 But the Europeans came on and introduced metal blades meaning you could now do more in half the time.

-The axe head is made of heat treated 420 stainless steel and measures 2.75 inches.
+The SOG axe head is made of heat treated 420 stainless steel and measures 2.75 inches.
 I got this piece and noticed it had a strength of almost 53RC making it very resistant to extreme conditions.

 The manufacturers got it ready for immediate work as the blade was already sharpened on arrival.
 I got the black, non-reflecting head because I'm in the wild till dark sometimes, but you can get the shiny, polished variant if it works for you.

 The manufacturers heard the cries of many survivalists on the handle.
 It has such a good grip mostly owing to its nylon paracord handle.
 And you thought we were done with spikes?
-There's a spike at the end of the handle to ease breaking in to things.
+There's a spike at the end of the handle to ease breaking into things.

-This axe designed by Smith & Wesson, one brand the weapons industry swears by, and manufactured by the highly coveted Taylor Cutlery is one product you can be sure gives a great bang for your buck.
+One of the best tactical tomahawks designed by Smith & Wesson, one brand the weapons industry swears by, and manufactured by the highly coveted Taylor Cutlery is one product you can be sure gives a great bang for your buck.

-You want something that multitasks?
+Do you want a tomahawk that multitasks?
 The DRT's axe head has three sides to it.
-An edge that helps me cut through walls and tight ropes.
-The hammer portion that works so well on my doors.
-Then you have a grip for controlling the pry bar end.
+An edge that helps cut through walls and tight ropes.
+The hammer portion that works so well on all the doors.
+At last but not least you have a grip for controlling the pry bar end on this single piece.

 Yes, this is a tomahawk.
 So, why Vietnam?
 Why LaGana?
 What do these words have to do with an axe?
 Okay, here's a little intro for you.
 A guy named Peter LaGana, first designed the piece in 1966 for the US troops in the Vietnam war.
 The company folded, after the war, in the 1970s, but was revived by Andy Prisco and LaGana in 2001.